diego64/creating-an-agenda-based-on-spreadsheets/README.md

 With the new update, the code allows you to read data from different tabs and save it in a specific category in Google Calendar.

-NOTE: For the code to work, you need to have the Google Workspace environment and always send the code with the .gs extension.
+NOTE: For the code to work, you need to have the Google Workspace environment and always send the code with the .gs extension and have created the calendars you want within Google Calendar.

 [PT-BR]